-When benzene diazonum chloride is added in the alkaline solution of phenol, coupling reaction occurs and orange coloured azo-dye, p-hydroxyazobenzene is formed.
+When benzene diazonum chloride is added in die alkaline solution of phenol, coupling reaction occurs and orange coloured azo-dye, p-hydroxyazobenzene is formed.

-due to steric hindrance, the coupling reaction does not occurs at ortho position with respect to -OH group rather it takes place at para position.
-If the para position is blocked then the coupling occures at -ortho position.
-If both ortho and para positions are blocked then coupling reaction does not happen.
+due to steric hindrance, die coupling reaction does not occurs at ortho position with respect to-OH group rather it takes place at para position.
+If the para position is blocked then the coupling occurs at -ortho position.
+If both ortho and para positions are blocked then coupling reaction does not happen

-(b) Coupling with $\beta$ -naphthol :
+(b) Coupling with p-naphthol :

-Benzene diazonium chloride forms red azo-dye when it reacts with alkaline solution of $\beta$ -naphthol.
+Benzene diazonium chloride forms red azo-dye when it reacts with alkaline solution of β -naphthol.
 It is a identification test of primary aromatic amine.

-(c) Coupline with amines :
+(c) Coupling with amines :